iotexproject/iotex-bootstrap/claim_reward_distribute_voters.md

 ```
 Once you specify all the arguments and return information, click the PLAY button, and you will see the reward information on the right.
 <img width="1600" alt="Screen Shot 2019-05-30 at 8 30 09 PM" src="https://user-images.githubusercontent.com/15241597/58680014-d3f5cb00-831a-11e9-9f9f-cc781185ff28.png">

+You can find the GraphQL web tool [here](https://iotex-analytics.herokuapp.com/).

 ## Send ERC20 Tokens to Voters